 - Cleveland Contemporary Players, an artist in residency program within the Music Department dedicated to performance of new works by living composers.

-- Cleveland Stater: campus newspaper produced by journalism students in the School of Communication.
+- Cleveland Stater, the campus newspaper produced by journalism students in the School of Communication.

-- Communication Research Center in the School of Communication, to serve area businesses and organizations, featuring focus groups and a computer-aided telephone interview (CATI) system.
+- Communication Research Center in the School of Communication serves area businesses and organizations, featuring focus groups and a computer-aided telephone interview (CATI) system.

-- Poetry Center, nationally recognized press that publishes new books by emerging poets.
+- CSU Poetry Center, nationally recognized press that publishes new books by poets.